cioc/functionalC/README.md

 functionalC
 ===========

 Not because it is good, but because we can...

+(Blog Post on subject: http://blog.charlescary.com/?p=95)

 e.g. Don't you always wish that you could write like this when you are programming in C?